magneticio/vamp.io/content/documentation/tutorials/working-with-cd-pipeline-kubernetes.md

 At this point version 1.0 of the **sava-cart-ie is deployed but not released**.
 Once again, the deployment is healthy but cannot yet be found by the customers.

+We want the store front to be available to customers in the Republic of Ireland using an **ie.** sub-domain, so we need an external IP address we can use in our public DNS A record.

+To get an external IP address we could use a ([Service.Type=LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer)) or we could use a Kubernetes [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) controller.

 If we were going to create a Kubernetes Service for our sava-cart-ie store front, it would look something like this:

 ```yaml